 Three-Bedroom Homes: Everything You Need to Know

 Greetings!
 Welcome to WRX Property Group’s website and blog.
 We’re aiming to cover everything there is to know about buying or selling a home in Kitchener-Waterloo, Cambridge, and Guelph, and this week we’ll be looking at the different sizes and layouts available for 2-bedroom, 3-bedroom, and 4-bedroom homes – and who might benefit from each size.

 Three-bedroom homes, in a word, are versatile.
 They can meet the needs of many homeowners with disparate needs, and they’re perfect for a wide spectrum of buyers.
 Indeed, three-bedroom homes have two major selling points beyond their actual use as living space: they are reputed to be the easiest home format to rent out (if you’re going the investment route), and they are considered the ideal size when it comes to resale.

 Sorry we are experiencing system issues.
 Please try again.

 Many owners of three-bedroom homes end up using each bedroom as a bedroom; this is true of families, owners with housemates, and even owners who rent out each room to tenants.
 But that is not the only use of the extra bedrooms, and even people who don’t need the extra bedrooms to serve as bedrooms can benefit from them.

 Three-bedroom homes enable owners to compartmentalize their lives.
 One of the bedrooms can serve as an office; one can serve as an exercise room.
 Having one room set aside as a guest bedroom is a perennial favourite, and the benefit of this setup is the room can still serve a dual purpose as storage and/or anything else you can think of, particularly if you’re not expecting to have guests all that frequently.

 Many parents with more than two children split them up by gender, with each extra room being shared.
 With this method, three-bedroom homes can comfortably fit families of five.
 It’s not impossible for families to even push this number higher, but once a family climbs to over five, they usually would benefit from looking for reasonable options with four or more bedrooms.

 As mentioned earlier, owners of three-bedroom homes can really push their home’s potential by renovating their basement (or if there’s a second storey, the second store) to accommodate more people, more comfortably.
 A kitchen in the basement, along with an extra bathroom, can enable owners of three-bedroom homes to live independently on the main floor by themselves, while renting out the basement as an entirely separate apartment.

 They’re perfect for families, and they have enormous potential as investment properties (both for their ability to house multiple renters, and for the consistent demand – resale should never be an issue).
 If you’re in the market for a three-bedroom home, then WRX Property Group would be happy to answer any questions you have, or to join you on your journey for the perfect home.
-Please don’t hesitate to contact us if you’d like to know more!

 Written by Will Kummer